awsdocs/aws-lambda-developer-guide/doc_source/golang-package.md

 # Deploy Go Lambda functions with \.zip file archives<a name="golang-package"></a>

 Your AWS Lambda function's code consists of scripts or compiled programs and their dependencies\.
 You use a *deployment package* to deploy your function code to Lambda\.
-Lambda supports two types of deployment packages: container images and \.zip files\.
+Lambda supports two types of deployment packages: container images and \.zip file archives\.

 This page describes how to create a \.zip file as your deployment package for the Go runtime, and then use the \.zip file to deploy your function code to AWS Lambda using the AWS Command Line Interface \(AWS CLI\)\.
-To upload your \.zip file on the Lambda console, see [Deployment packages](gettingstarted-package.md)\.

 **Topics**
 + [Prerequisites](#golang-package-prereqs)